felixschorer/cmb-protocol/README.md

 ## Installation

 ```
-$ make compile_native_raptorq_module
-$ make install_dependencies
+$ make install
 ```

-The two commands above will make sure, Python 3.5 and Rust are installed.
+The command above will make sure,
+- Python 3.5 and Rust are installed.
-For this, the Ubuntu system on which the VM is based on needs to be patched.
+- Since the installed Ubuntu on the above mentioned VM is out of support, it is patched.
-Dependencies are installed in a virtual environment.
+- Project dependencies are installed in a virtual environment.

 The compilation might fail if a 32bit version of Python is used on a 64bit machine.